Phi Kappa Phi

 Since its founding, Phi Kappa Phi has initiated more than one million members of various academic disciplines.
 Junior students in the top 7.5 percent and seniors in the top 10 percent of their class are invited to join this highly selective honors society.
 Each year, approximately 30,000 members are initiated at one of more than 300 campuses in the United States, Puerto Rico and the Philippines.

-For more information about the National Honor Society of Phi Kappa Phi at Carroll University, contact Megan Baker in Academic Affairs, at email@example.com.
+For more information about the National Honor Society of Phi Kappa Phi at Carroll University, contact the Honors Center at email@example.com.

 Carroll University's chapter of Phi Kappa Phi received the